Your support fuels aspirations.

 Urbana Community Music Education Scholarship Michael and Cynthia Loui, parents of an Urbana High School music program alum established this scholarship after seeing their own children benefit from private music lessons and involvement in the Urbana High School band program.
 This scholarship fund supports private music lessons for an Urbana High School band or orchestra student/s.
 Eligible students must be current or incoming Urbana High School band students, demonstrate a commitment to band or orchestra (participated at least 1-2 years in middle school or high school) and demonstrate financial need as determined by Urbana District 116 eligibility guidelines for free and reduced lunch ($1,000).

-The Champaign Centennial High School Alumni Scholarship was established in 2019 by the Class of 1974 to honor graduating senior/s who participated in activities embodying Charger spirit and pride.
+The Champaign Centennial High School Alumni Scholarship was established in 2019 by the Classes of ’73 and ’74 to honor graduating senior/s who participated in activities embodying Charger spirit and pride.
 Students will have demonstrated leadership and community service through their time at Centennial.
 Awards range from $250-$1,000.

 The Champaign Central High School Alumni Scholarship was established to recognize the legacy of Central High School in Champaign.
 Students who are the child or grandchild of a Central High School alumni are eligible to apply for this scholarship.
 The scholarship is awarded to a student/s who participated fully in the opportunities that Central High School has to offer and exhibits school spirit and pride in being a Maroon with a commitment to maintaining their connection to Central High School beyond graduation.
 Awards range from $500.00 -$1,000.00.